Other related sections of the PMKI:

 Art: Controlling Complex Projects.
 Applying the principle of auftragstaktik (or ‘bounded initiative’) to effectively manage complex projects.

 PP: (The) Effective Management of Time on Mega Projects.
 Why there are so many problems and how to solve them? - The construction industry’s ability to effectively manage time is getting worse.
 In response to this challenge, the CIOB assembled an international team of project planning and scheduling experts to develop a Guide to Good Practice in the Management of Time in Complex Projects (the Guide).
-This paper will identify the key elements within the Guide that proactively contribute to the successful delivery of mega projects, relate these ideas to practical examples of their use on mega-projects and offer a way forward to improve time management.
-Click through to our construction industry page for more on managing major construction projects.
+This paper identifies the key elements within the Guide that proactively contribute to the successful delivery of mega projects, relate these ideas to practical examples of their use on mega-projects and offer a way forward to improve time management.

 Access the Guild of Project Controls Body of Knowledge.
 A suite of process-based documents which define Project Controls (membership required): http://www.planningplanet.com/guild/GPCCAR-modules